Are you ready to improve your health, take charge of your food and save money?

 "To be honest, I thought that fermentation sounded a little bit unappetizing and very difficult.
 My daughter loves those kombucha drinks you get at the store, but they're outrageously expensive and contain heaven knows what.
 So I decided that in defense of my budget, I'd take this course and learn how to make kombucha.
 Well, I was STUNNED at the wide variety of foods you can preserve this way.
 I have been making yogurt for quite some time, but all the rest of it was new to me.
 And the big shock: it looks incredibly easy!
 The instructor is positively charming and makes the whole thing look like great fun.
 I can't wait to get started!
 I strongly recommend this course to anyone interested in saving money, traditional foods, and good health." - Daisy L.

-Corina is originally from Germany, which makes her an expert in bread, sauerkraut, cheese and beer.
+Corina is originally from Germany, which makes her an expert in bread, sauerkraut, cheese, knitting, and beer.
 And chocolate.
 Yes, definitely chocolate.

 She homesteads on five acres in the Pacific Northwest wilderness and has been teaching homesteading skills to thousands of people, both in person and online.

 On their homestead, she and her husband raise goats, pigs, chickens, ducks, and also a crop of three kids, whom they home school.

 Her passion: Teaching and inspiring earth-conscious people to live healthy, self-reliant, sustainable lives (by teaching online homesteading, cheesemaking, and fermentation).